Menstrual underwear odor: Louloucup tips

 🫧 Immediate rinse

-This is the most important step to prevent unpleasant odors from becoming embedded in the fabric.
+This is the most important step to prevent bad odors from becoming deeply embedded in the fabric.

-Rinse your underwear in cold water as soon as possible after use.
+Rinse your period panty in cold water as soon as possible after use.

-Avoid scrubbing vigorously to protect the absorbent fibers.
+Avoid rubbing vigorously so as not to damage the absorbent fibers.

 🫧 Preventive soaking

-For optimal odor removal, soaking period underwear is a very effective step.
+For optimal odor removal, soaking your menstrual underwear is a really useful step.

-Soak your underwear in cold water with white vinegar (one part vinegar to three parts water).
-It’s important to dilute the vinegar and not use it pure.
+Soak your underwear in cold water with white vinegar added (one part vinegar to three parts water).
+It’s important to dilute the white vinegar and not use it undiluted.

 White vinegar is a natural deodorizer that neutralizes odors.